The Ultimate Guide to Conjoint Analysis: Explanation, Examples, Types, Tools, & Use Cases

 The Free tier offers unlimited surveys, each with unlimited participants.
 You can also invite unlimited teammates to join your workspace on OpinionX and each of them can create surveys of their own for no additional per-seat fee.
 All question types are unlocked on the free tier of OpinionX.
 Some premium features are not available, such as advanced analysis or configuration options, which are outlined in the paragraphs below.
 Overall, OpinionX’s free tier is one of the most generous of any survey tool available on the entire internet.

 The Ask tier unlocks the advanced setup features like conditional branching and forced response.
 It also unlocks Participant Profiles to see how each person voted and gives you access to all of OpinionX’s export functionality.
 For conjoint analysis surveys, the Ask tier lets you customize the number of profiles shown to participants in each voting set.
-The Ask tier costs $40/month or just $10/month when paid yearly.
+The Ask tier costs just $13/month when paid yearly or $50/month when paid monthly.

 The Analyze tier unlocks OpinionX’s analysis features for segmentation and aggregated participant analysis.
 If you need to filter your results to compare how groups of participants voted differently (eg. comparing conjoint results for men vs women), then this is the tier for you.
-You can purchase an Analyze tier subscription for $60/month or $240/year (that’s a 66% discount when you pay annually).
-You can also buy a single Analyze tier survey without any subscription for a one-time $120 payment, giving you open-ended access to OpinionX’s analysis functionality for that specific survey.
+You can purchase an Analyze tier subscription for $25/month when paid yearly or for $80 on a monthly subscription (that’s a 70% discount when you pay annually).
+You can also buy a single Analyze tier survey without any subscription for a one-time $200 payment, giving you open-ended access to OpinionX’s analysis functionality for that specific survey.

 The Accelerate tier starts at $150/month or $720/year and offers advanced research support and advisory services.
 For teams that need custom exports, research advice, priority support, or custom feature development, the Accelerate tier is the right plan to choose.